shiyi-lin/FedPU/README.md

 #### 1. Normal FL Training (With Poisoned Forgetting Data)
 This command trains a standard Federated Learning model where the target client's data contains backdoor triggers.
 This model serves as the **initial state** for the unlearning process.

+Note: Please ensure that the --seed argument remains consistent across all experimental phases (Training, Unlearning, and Retraining).
+This guarantees that the data partitioning (specifically the split between forgetting and retaining sets) is identical for a fair comparison.
 ```bash
 python main.py --seed 42 --E 1 --dataset pathmnist --device cuda:1 --lr 0.01 --mislabel 0.2 --algorithm fedavg --local_model ResNet18 --backdoor_attack --train_type train  --lr_sch --save_model
 ```